12 Benefits That Prove Why Mustard Is Good For Health

 • Sinigrin: Sinigrin is a glucosinolate that is responsible for the pungent flavor of mustard.
 When sinigrin is broken down, it produces allyl isothiocyanate (AITC), which is a powerful antioxidant.
 AITC has been shown to have several health benefits, including reducing inflammation and improving heart health.
 [16]

 • Vitamin E: Vitamin E is a fat-soluble vitamin that is a powerful antioxidant.
-It’s health benefits include preventing coronary heart disease and preventing eye disorders.
+It’s health benefits include maintaining a healthy cardiovascular system and preventing eye disorders.
 [17]

 • Omega-3 fatty acids: Omega-3 fatty acids are essential fatty acids that have a number of health benefits, including reducing inflammation and improving heart health.
 Mustard oil contains a small amount of omega-3 fatty acids.
 [18]